fullstackbrewing/fullstack-blog/source/_posts/Homebrewing-A-Steinbier.md

 ### What’s a Steinbier

 Steinbier simply means “stone beer” in German.
 It is an old brewing process, that involves using super heated rocks added to the wort to boil it.
 This process dates back to the early days of brewing, before the introduction of large metal kettles which could be heated by flame to produce a boil.
-There is some fascinating history behind this process and I highly recommend Fred Eckhardt’s 2001 write up in All About Beer Magazine.
-(Unfortunately All About Beer Magazine no longer exists.
-Read about [What Happened to All About Beer](https://kitchennish.com/what-happened-to-all-about-beer/)).

 <!-- more -->